tonytins/AIDungeon5E/README.md

 # AI Dungeon 5E

-This an I/O modifier for AI Dungeon based on je09's RPG rewrite of Atampy26's code based on D&D 5E.
-All actions have been remapped with a new set of skills and sets.
+This an I/O modifier for AI Dungeon based on je09's RPG rewrite of Atampy26's code that uses D&D 5E skills and stats.

 ## Authors